Many Canadians are wondering where they can travel right now, should they choose to do so.

 Haiti reopened for tourism on July 1, but it took us a while to get confirmation!

-Otherwise, only a temperature check and a health declaration card will be the only entry requirements.
+Only a temperature check and a health declaration card are required for entry.

 Read more about Haiti reopening for tourism

 Yes, we are aware Hawaii is not a country… however since they have separate entry requirements than the mainland USA and since Canadians can now only get the appropriate tests as of Nov 20, it needed its own spot on this list.

 Hawaii has technically been open for Canadian tourists since October 15, 2020 – but they require a test from particular providers, which were not available in Canada, effectively stopping Canadians from going.